 This practical course aims to provide students with an understanding of the purpose of committee work and how to participate effectively.
-Students will explore roles within committees and deal with challenging situations and strategies to overcome these.
-Examples of local, state and national mental health committees and how to get involved will also be explored.
+Students will explore roles within committees and how to deal with challenging situations, as well as strategies to overcome these.
+We will also explore examples of local, state and national mental health committees and look at ways to get involved.

-Consumer & Peer Worker Roles within Mental Health (Previously Introduction to Consumer & Peer Worker Roles)
+Consumer & Peer Worker Roles within Mental Health